-Today’s consumer credit market stands at $4,184.4 billion (US), a rise from $3,636.4 billion compared to just five years ago.
-With the market expanding steadily, lenders are increasingly turning to technology to improve their operations, and artificial intelligence (AI) is coming into its prime.
+Today’s consumer credit market stands at $4,184.4 US billion, a rise from $3,636.4 billion compared to just five years ago.
+With the market expanding steadily, lenders are increasingly turning to technology to improve their operations, and artificial intelligence in lending is coming into its prime.

-But why is AI making such a big wave?
+But why is AI in lending and banking making such a big wave?
 And how are alternative lenders adapting to the trend to become competitive with larger providers?
 To understand that, we first must look at the market today.

 Today’s lending market is a far leap from the one we saw 10 or even 5 years ago.
 Since the 2008 financial crisis, lenders have been increasingly vigilant about the loans and services they provide, both due to increased regulation and the genuine need to deliver sustainable services.
 While, overall, this has been a stabilizing force that delivers market security.
 The increased stringency has meant increased costs, paperwork, and vigilance, which are somewhat at odds with the rapidly moving financial market.

 In a fast-changing environment, it’s vital to understand the drive behind the changes.
 Here are some of the factors affecting today’s lending market:

 Ever since the coronavirus crisis hit in early 2020, it has and remains a defining market factor.
 Alongside the drive to remote working, COVID-19 changed how we do business, perhaps forever — 60% of banks cut opening hours but introduced new digital features.
 In the lending market, like many other industries, it accelerated digital change exponentially.
 Additionally, there is a need for businesses to be prepared to quickly adapt to changing situations at a rapid pace, and this is something that proved difficult for traditional financial structures.